open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 |delegation|A conversational assistant passes control and management of the dialog to another conversational assistant, along with a negotiated amount of context and dialog history.
 |derived specification|A derivative standard, built upon this specification, which defines a specific way to use a dialog event in a particular context.
 |dialog event |A linguistic event in a spoken or written monologue or dialog between two or more speakers.
-|ialog event feature |A layer of information of a certain type associated with the dialog event.
+|dialog event feature |A layer of information of a certain type associated with the dialog event.
 |dialog event object|A JSON object encoding a dialog event as part of an interface to a natural language component in a text or speech processing solution or dialog system.
 |dialog event object id |The unique identifier of the dialog event object
 |dialog event span|Identifies the span of time for the dialog event